learninglab-dev/the-resources/data/work/mk/workbook.md

 ## TASKS

-- sort out task workflow (meta)
-- print things (like all the stills I edit)
-- script to get photos onto s3 and simultaneously slack and airtable (and prep for gallery display?)
-- troubleshoot 6D footage in rename script
-- need to do a deep dive on LR [metadata](https://helpx.adobe.com/lightroom-classic/help/metadata-basics-actions.html).
-What does it look like?
-What can we do with it?
-Can all of this be airtabled?
-- look at Jungin's doc on [montage](https://docs.google.com/document/d/10j-CGJxAibGosBJPzkijOmSXcKigFWGDZRiVBpcbZ8g/edit).
-- change Adobe licenses:
-	- ll@fas
-	- code@xyz
-	- fellows@xyz

-#### AMAZON

-- power strips
-- phone chargers
-- Ryzen 7 good to go?
--

-### hello.learninglab.xyz

-- read folder of `.md` files and render these (if filename or title == `req.params.id`, for instance)
-- should we scrape folders for .md and even docs and then store these on the server? check for updates each 10 minutes or so? or more frequently? (obviously allow a force update)
--

 ### FRIDAY

 #### LIGHTROOM AND INDESIGN WORKSHOPS

-#### CODELAB
-We need to get some projects going.
-So let's think of some mini-hackathon candidates.
-- print images
-- slack to flickr
-- google docs to markdown to server
--

-### 2019

-## NEXT WEEK

-## NOTES

-## IMAGES

 ### ADOBE CREATIVE TYPES
 Samples from the last graphic design workshop.